supple-kit/supple-css/README.md

 ### Generic
 It contains ground-zero styles like [Normalize.css](http://necolas.github.io/normalize.css/), global box-sizing rules, CSS resets and so on.

-* It’s advised to include [normalize.css](http://necolas.github.io/normalize.css/), it is installed by default.
+* It’s advised to include [normalize.css](http://necolas.github.io/normalize.css/), it is installed as a dependency by default.
 * [reset.css](lib/generic/reset.css)
 * [vertical-rhythm.css](lib/generic/vertical-rhythm.css)